Farm to School

 Schools

-Are you a school that wants to start a Farm to School program?
+Are you a school that would like to start a Farm to School program?

-Contact us and let us know who you are, where you are from, and what products you might be interested in selling to schools.
+Contact us and let us know what school you represent, what facets of farm to school you would like to pursue, and what products you might be interested in incorporating into your school’s lunch menu.
 We’ll follow up as soon as we can and work together to see if we can make it happen!